Naoghuman/Dream-Better-Worlds/DBW-Application/documents/general/TechnicalInformations.md

 ### afterburner<a name="afterburner" />
 * afterburner.fx is a minimalistic (3 classes) JavaFX MVP framework based on `Convention over Configuration` and `Dependency Injection`.
-* For more information see the [Project page from afterburner].
+* For more informations see the [Project page from afterburner].